shinesolutions/aem-platform-buildenv/README.md

       -i -t shinesolutions/aem-platform-buildenv

 You can also run the command without `--rm` flag if you want to keep the container along with the downloaded tools and dependencies.

+Please note that the above image does not contain any credential.
+It's up to you to set up your AWS/SCM/etc credentials.